glouppe/info8006-introduction-to-ai/lecture1.md

   ignoring the rest of the percept history.
 - They implement **condition-action rules** that match the current percept to an action.
   - Rules provide a way to *compress* the function table.
   - Example (autonomous car): If a car in front of you slow down, you should break.
       The color and model of the car, the music on the radio or the weather are all irrelevant.
-- Simple reflex agents are simple but they turn out to have **limited intelligence**.
 - They can only work in a *Markovian* environment, that is if the correct decision can be made on the basis of only the current percept.
   In other words, if the environment is fully observable.

 ---

+class: middle

-# Model-based reflex agents
+## Model-based reflex agents

-<br><br>
 .center.width-80[![](figures/lec1/model-based-reflex-agent.svg)]

 ???